-Step 1 Place the mint in the bowl of a food processor.
+Step 1 Place the basil in the bowl of a food processor.
 Process until finely chopped.

 Step 2 Add the garlic, parmesan and pine nuts and process until well combined.

-Step 3 Add the oil and process until almost smooth.
+Step 3 Add buttermilk and water and process until almost smooth.
 Season with freshly ground black pepper.